Baseng0815/Webpage/markdown/index.md

 # **Bastian Engel's personal website**

+## Disclaimer: this whole thing is under construction and will be changing a lot!

 Welcome to my website.
-I share a lot about my personal projects and endeavours here because it gives more freedom than using social media and more choice than using pre designed web services. **This site does not use any proprietary soyscript for your own convenience**
+I share a lot about my personal projects and endeavours here because it gives more freedom than using social media and more choice than using pre designed web services.

 I am a 20 year old CS student at the [Philipps-University of Marburg](https://uni-marburg.de).
 I like programming, listening to music,